m-riley04/EECS-510-Final-Project/README.md

 - [Graphviz](https://graphviz.org/download/) (optional)

 # Building/Running
-Clone repo to desired folder and cd into /EECS-510-Final-Project/
+First, clone the repository to the desired folder and navigate to `/EECS-510-Final-Project/`.

+## Virtual Environment Setup
 Use of a virtual environment is reconmmended such as `venv` environment or a Conda environment if installing dependencies is not wanted on the root system.
+If one does not care about dependencies on their root system, you can skip this step.
 ### Conda
 ```bash
 > conda create --name myenv python=3.12.1